mkalitka/pic-a-pix/README.md

 # pic-a-pix 🖼️

-#### *A simple Python project that creates nonograms from pictures and automatically solves them.*
+#### *A simple Python project that creates nonograms from pictures.*

 The project was created by **UWR** students for **PWI** course.

-***TO-DO**: Insert screenshots here*

 ## Features

-- Image analysing
+- Image analysis
-- Automatic nonogram solving
+- Interactive nonogram solving
 - Cross platform (Windows 10/Linux/Mac OS)

 ## Roadmap

-- Convert an image to 1:1 aspect ratio 🟥
+- Scale the picture to nonogram size 🟥
-- Divide an image to pixels sections 😀
+- Binarize the image 😀
-- Pick a color for a section ⚫⚪
-- Create a nonogram with an algorythm ☯️
+- Generate a nonogram with an algorythm ☯️
-- Solve a nonogram with an algorythm 🖩
+- Create a interactive nonogram board 🖩
-- Draw and export nonogram 🖼️
+- Check if the nonogram is solved correctly 🖼️

 ## TO-DO

 - Generator K4SIA
-- Solving function
+- Checking function
 - GUI
 - MakeFile
 - Creator (optional)
+- Different difficulties
-- Graphical representation of board (optional)
+- Graphical representation of board

 ## Installation